-- Step 1.
-Align the four tabs of the front system fan with the corresponding slots in the mounting area, and align the two posts of the fan with the corresponding slots in the inner side of the chassis. - Step 2.
-Carefully slide the front system fan into the chassis until it snaps into place.
+Step 1.
+Position the front system fan where the four tabs are aligned with the corresponding holes in the mounting area.
+In addition, ensure that the two posts of the front system fan are aligned with the corresponding holes in the inner side of the chassis; then, carefully slide the front system fan into the chassis until it snaps into position.

-Note: Make sure the cables do not interfere with the two posts of the front system fan.
+Note: When installing the front system fan into the chassis, make sure the cables do not interfere with the two posts and the fan is firmly seated.

-Figure 47.
-Installing the front system fan
+Figure 60.
+Front system fan installation

-Step 3.
+Step 2.
 Connect the front system fan power cable to the Fan 1 or Fan 4 connector on the system board.
-See "System-board components" on page 25 and "Fan power cable" on page 35.
+See "System board components" on page 30 and "Fan power cable" on page 32.